 “The right shoe can reduce or eliminate foot pain, which has a huge impact on the body’s function and mobility”

 The proper footwear for seniors and the elderly should try to help ease the pain and accommodate any swelling.

 And, let’s face it, slippers are often more comforting than other types of shoes.

 Should Seniors Wear Slippers Though?

 Sure!
-As long as they choose a pair that are safe and don’t increase the chance of them falling.
+As long as they choose a pair that is safe and doesn’t increase the chance of them falling.

 Read on to see some important safety factors you should consider while shopping.

 How to Choose a Safe Slipper